Dr. José Espinoza

 Superintendent of Schools

 “Achieving Success as a Team” describes Dr. Espinoza’s leadership approach, which has inspired Socorro ISD stakeholders to work together as Team SISD and soar to new heights.
 Specifically, in May 2012, SISD was behind the state in 9 out of 17 STAAR exams for students in grades three through eight.
-Under Dr. Espinoza’s leadership, Socorro ISD has outscored the Texas passing rates in ALL 17 STAAR exams in grades three to eight for three consecutive years.
-This is an accomplishment never achieved before at Socorro ISD in the past 20 years, which is as far as records were tracked.
-Over the last four years, the state has increased 13 cumulative percentage points, whereas SISD has jumped 136 percentage points in the grade 3-8 STAAR exams.
+Under Dr. Espinoza’s leadership, Socorro ISD has outscored the Texas passing rates in ALL 17 STAAR exams in grades three through eight for five consecutive years.
+This is an accomplishment never achieved before at Socorro ISD.
 Among the largest 50 school districts in Texas, Socorro ISD is the only district with an over 90% minority and over 70% economically disadvantaged student population to surpass the state’s average in all STAAR exams in grades three through eight.
 Additionally, Socorro ISD became the largest school district in Texas and one of only three districts among the largest 50 in the state to earn the Postsecondary Readiness Distinction Designation awarded by the Texas Education Agency.